kadaster-labs/sensrnet-home/docs/Deployment.md

 Currently only [Microsoft Azure](https://azure.microsoft.com/nl-nl/overview/) managed Kubernetes Service, [AKS](#aks), is described and supported by the development team.

-# Azure Landing Zone [ALZ] 4 MVP pilot BrabantStad
+## ALZ Cookbook

-For the MVP pilot group BrabantStad, we are envisioning SensRNet as a Service, based on an Azure Landing Zone [ALZ] 'cookbook'.
+ALZ stands for Azure Landing Zone.
+For the MVP pilot group BrabantStad, we are envisioning SensRNet as a Service, based on an 'ALZ cookbook'.
-This is work in progress, to be delivered by SoftwareOne/Comparex, reusing the HLD ALZ for the Municipalities of Eindhoven (by PQR) and Tilburg (by Wortell)
+This is work in progress, to be delivered by [SoftwareOne/Comparex](https://www.softwareone.com/), reusing the HLD ALZ for the Municipalities of Eindhoven (by PQR) and Tilburg (by Wortell)

-## AKS
+## AKS Cookbook

 AKS stands for [Microsoft Azure Kubernetes Service](https://azure.microsoft.com/nl-nl/services/kubernetes-service/) and is the 'Microsoft taste' / way of providing managed Kubernetes to their clients.